First of all, let’s define what retention is:

 2. Look after your users

-It’s not enough to create an app that looks cool and is easy to use.
+It’s not enough to create an app using a no-code app builder that looks cool and is easy to use.
 You actually need to make users create a habit of using the app.

 A great way to create habits of using the app is by sending push notifications.
 By monitoring how users are behaving, the right message can be sent to them at the right time, trying to persuade them to continue using the app.
 By sending them push notification messages you can remind or urge them to take any action within the app, and eventually create the habit of using it regularly.
 This can be done automatically with the help of smart tools that are available in the market.